Links

 • 3rd attempt after another 60 minutes

-After the third attempt, the node will be verified hourly for 72 hours at the end of each it will be permanently Deactivated and its slot will be made available for a new Node Provider to fill in.
+After the 3rd attempt, the node will be verified hourly for 5 days, and at the end of each verification, if it still fails to meet the SLA, it will be permanently Deactivated, and its slot will be opened for a new Node Provider to fill.
+While in this state, the node will be unable to participate in the network and will need to be reviewed and potentially reconfigured to resolve the issue.

 SLAs